 > Communication

-If your goal is to start your own business you can choose to specialise you can choose to specialise in entrepreneurship.
-At Kaplan Business School, our Master of Business Administration with a specialisation in Entrepreneurship will take you through the fundamental of entrepreneurship and small business administration, as well as new venture capital raising.
+If your goal is to start your own business you can choose to specialise in entrepreneurship.
+At KBS, our Master of Business Administration with a specialisation in Entrepreneurship will take you through the fundamentals of entrepreneurship and small business administration, as well as new venture capital raising.

 What’s even more valuable for an entrepreneur is the Lifetime of Learning Guarantee that KBS offers.
 It gives our alumni, unlimited, free and lifelong access to all online classes of the course from which you graduated from and lifelong coaching from our Career Central team.
 For example, you can study an elective subject that will help you fill a skill gap you are experiencing as you work towards setting up your new business.